George Jean Nathan Award for Dramatic Criticism

-The George Jean Nathan Award for Dramatic Criticism is administered by the Cornell University Department of English and presented "to the American who has written the best piece of drama criticism during the theatrical year (July 1 to June 30), whether it is an article, an essay, treatise or book."
+The George Jean Nathan Award for Dramatic Criticism is administered by the Cornell University Department of English and presented to the writer of "the best piece of drama criticism during the theatrical year (July 1 to June 30), whether it is an article, an essay, treatise or book."

 The prize was established by the prominent drama critic, George Jean Nathan, who instructed in his will that the net income of half of his estate be awarded to the recipient of the award.
 Today, the award amounts to about $10,000.
 Winners are selected annually by a committee composed of the heads of the English departments at Cornell University, Princeton University, and Yale University.

-Drama specialists from each university now also contribute to the selection process.
-The first prize was awarded following the 1958–1959 theatrical year.
+Award

+Following his death in April 1958, George Jean Nathan bequeathed the net income of half of his estate to fund an award for the best piece of criticism in a theatrical year (July to June).
+The first two prizes—for the 1958-1958 year and the 1959-1960 year—were awarded in June 1961.
+Per Nathan's bequest, the award is decided by a committee of the English department chairs of Yale University, Princeton University, and Cornell University.

+The award has become the most prestigious award specifically designated for theatre criticism.
+In addition to the monetary prize, the recipient receives a statuette, previously a silver medallion.
+The committee receives submissions each September.
+Four men—Robert Brustein, John Lahr, Michael Goldman, and Michael Feingold—have received the award twice.

 Recipients

 Recipients of the George Jean Nathan Award are as follows: